 Founded as a gold mining town in 1882, Mount Morgan became a vast contributor of gold, silver and copper from the Capricorn region and the mine successfully ran until 1981.
 William Knox D’Arcy made both fame and fortune in Mount Morgan from his share in the lucrative mine to finance oil exploration overseas which later became BP Company.

-To experience a 'real' pioneering adventure visit the Mount Morgan open cut gold and copper mines and enjoy the panoramic view of the township and mines from the Arthur Timms Lookout.
+To experience a 'real' pioneering adventure visit the Mount Morgan Historical Museum or Mount Morgan Railway Museum which offer a rare glimpse back in time.
+Also not to be missed is the panoramic view of the township and mines from the Arthur Timms Lookout.

 Heading downstream, the Dee River boasts a suspension bridge built in the 1890s to provide access from the town to the mine and was one of six swinging bridges at that time in Mount Morgan.
 However, only one bridge remains today to remind visitors of the colonial days.